goshawk-3/storage-server/README.md

     - Upload a file to a specific bucket

 - Complete Upload `POST /complete_upload/:bucket_id`
-    - Finalize a bucket upload
+    - Finalize a bucket upload.
+This instructs the server to generate the Merkle Tree for uploaded files in a specified bucket.

 - File request `GET /file/:bucket_id/:file_index`
     - Retrieve a file by its index from a specified bucket.